ForensicTools/Bintracker-CSEC475-2171-Dayal-Procario-Sheldon/README.md

     python bintracker.py

-You will be greated with a command shell.
+You will be greeted with a command shell.